Sign In / Sign Out

 - Map and Locations

-Combined and crosslisted courses are combined with an "antirequisite" to prevent students from getting credit in more than one combined or crosslisted course.
-Antirequisites are coded as an Enrollment Requirement Group in PeopleSoft and attached at the course level with the format, "Credit is allowed for only THIS COURSE or ANOTHER COURSE."
+Crosslisted courses and combined class sections have an antirequisite in the enrollment requirements to prevent students from getting credit in more than one course that has the same or similar content.
+Antirequisites are coded inside an Enrollment Requirement Group in PeopleSoft and attached at the course level with the format, "Credit is allowed for only THIS COURSE or ANOTHER COURSE".

 A student may choose to audit a course, in which case the student attends regularly scheduled class sessions, but no credit is earned.
 The student should obtain the instructor's approval before registering and paying the fees for the course.
 Selected courses may not be audited.

-A requirement to be met while taking one course, such as taking another particular course, is a corequisite.
+A course that must be taken while taking another course at the same time is a corequisite.
 An example might be a lab required to be taken with a lecture course.
-Corequisites are coded as an Enrollment Requirement Group in PeopleSoft and attached at the course level.
-See also “Prerequisite” in this section.
+Corequisites are coded inside an Enrollment Requirement Group in PeopleSoft and attached at the course level.
+See also "Prerequisite" in this section.

 A course subject (formerly known as "prefix") is a three-letter designation assigned to a group of courses.
-A comprehensive list can be found by clicking on the "SUBJECT" link from the class search/course catalog page.
-See also “Crosslisting” in this section.
+A comprehensive list can be found by clicking on the "Advanced search" link from the class search/course catalog page, then "Browse by Subject".

-One course may have more than one course subject and may be offered by more than one instruction unit.
+A course may have more than one subject and may be offered by more than one instruction unit.
 Some units may require students to enroll in a course under a certain subject to properly receive credit.

-A student who has earned 24 or fewer semester hours is a freshman.
+A student who has earned 24 or fewer credit hours is a freshman.
+See Class Standing.

 Courses numbered from 500 to 799 are designed for graduate students.
 See Graduate-Level Courses.

-A student who has earned from 56 to 86 semester hours is a junior.
+A student who has earned from 56 to 86 credit hours is a junior.
+See Class Standing.

 Courses numbered from 100 to 299 are designed primarily for freshmen and sophomores.
 See Lower-division courses.

 An omnibus course is offered on an experimental or tutorial basis when the course content is new or periodically changes.
+Omnibus courses are usually offered with special topics, which are requested using the Topics Form.
+Topics are housed under omnibus courses in the catalog.
 New permanent courses must either be required for a degree program or have been offered at least twice as an omnibus course topic.
 See Omnibus Courses.

 User accounts in Curriculum ChangeMaker are assigned an Authority Level of Originator if the person will only create forms.
-There is no ability to submit a comment or review or to approve a form out of a review group.
+There is no ability to submit a comment, review, or approve a form out of a review group.
 Reviewers can also create forms, but also have the authority to review (and possibly approve) forms.

-A plan code is a unique set of characters used in PeopleSoft to identify an approved major, minor, certificate, or a concentration.
-Plan codes can be found in the detail pages in degree search.
+A plan code is a unique set of characters used in PeopleSoft to identify an approved major, minor, certificate, or concentration.
+Plan codes can be found in the detail pages in Degree Search.

-To query plan codes, use the search pages for either the Undergraduate Degree Search or the Graduate Degree & Certificate Search.
-Once you refine your search, click on the detail page for each major to find the plan code in the header text above the "Program Description."
+To query plan codes, use the search pages for Undergraduate Degree Search or Graduate Degree & Certificate Search.
+Once you refine your search, click on the detail page for each program to find the plan code in the right sidebar.

-A requirement to be met before registering for one course, such as completing another particular course, is a prerequisite.
-Prerequisites are coded as an Enrollment Requirement Group in PeopleSoft and attached at the course level.
-See also “Corequisite” in this section.
+A requirement to be met before registering for a course, such as completing another particular course, is a prerequisite.
+Prerequisites are coded inside an Enrollment Requirement Group in PeopleSoft and attached at the course level.
+See also "Corequisite" in this section.